samirparhi-dev/Assignment/Scnario-2/solution2.md

   Below are the required things to create an an ARM template .
 * a.
 Schema: Describe the properties available in the template
-* b. content version: Versioning  the template
+* b.
+Content version: Versioning  the template
-* c. parameters:  Passing parameter for this template
+* c.
+Parameters:  Passing parameter for this template
-* d. variable: Use of variable in this Template dynamically
+* d.
+Variable: Use of variable in this Template dynamically
-* e. output: Return properties after execution of this template
+* e.
+Output: Return properties after execution of this template
 * f.
 Function: Re-usability of the expressions
 * g.
 Resources(Azure resources like N/w , Subnet, Vm, etc.) : Infra object to be created by execution of this template